-- 1. APPROVES the proposed: - 1.1 strategy 'Community and Stakeholder Engagement Strategy' at Attachment 2, for the purpose of advertising; and - 1.2 policy 'Community and Stakeholder Engagement Policy' at Attachment 3, for the purpose of advertising, which is proposed to replace the City's Policy No. 4.1.5 'Community Consultation' and Appendices 1 5; - 2.
+- 1. APPROVES the proposed: - 1.1 Draft 'Community and Stakeholder Engagement Strategy' included as Attachment 2, for the purpose of advertising; and - 1.2 Draft 'Community and Stakeholder Engagement Policy' included as Attachment 3, in accordance with Schedule 2, Part 2, Clause 3 of the Planning and Development (Local Planning Schemes) Regulations 2015 for the purpose of advertising; - 2.
 AUTHORISES the Chief Executive Officer to provide local notice of the proposed new strategy and policy in Recommendations 1 and 2 above and invite public comments for a period of at least 21 days; and - 3.
-NOTES that at the conclusion of the public notice period any submissions received will be presented to Council for consideration.
+NOTES that: - 3.1 that at the conclusion of the public notice period any submissions received will be presented to Council for consideration; and - 3.2 That attachment 2 and 3 are proposed to replace the City's Policy No. 4.1.5 'Community Consultation' and Appendices 1 5.